Have a question? Well, maybe we’ve answered it here…

 - We would just remind ourselves to keep writing, and that we’ll get better with each project.
 It’s always important to remember in the thick of drafting that things get better with even the smallest revisions, and to just push through to get the book written.

-- What inspired you two to come together and co-author the Beautiful Bastard series?
+- What inspired you two to come together and co-author?